Prague O2 Arena

 There are three ways of getting there, driving, metro or tram.

 The metro is the simplest way but it gets busy an hour before an event so if you are claustrophobic, consider getting here earlier as the venue opens 90 minutes before the performance.
-Get off at the Ceskomoravska metro station and follow the signs for the Prague O2 Arena for a 5 minute walk.
+Get off at the Ceskomoravska metro station, turn right at the top of the escalator and follow the signs for the Prague O2 Arena for a 1 minute walk.

 If you are driving then the O2 has it’s own short-term parking for CZK50 per hour.
 The public parking in the surrounding area is purple which means both residents non-residents can park in the adjacent streets.
 Non-residents do not have any time restrictions i.e. maximum two hours etc but you have to pay in advance using a ticket machine.
 At the time of writing it is CZK30 per hour.
 You also have the option of parking in the Harfa Shopping Centre underground car park but you’ll find it takes a long time to get out after the event has finished.
 I prefer the street parking.

 Prague O2 Arena unbelievably does NOT have it’s own ticket office.
 If you buy tickets it is going to direct you to use either Ticketmaster or Ticketportal.
 If you intend collecting your ticket at the Prague O2 Arena then Ticketmaster is at gate 1 and Ticketportal is at gate 10.
-However, if you want to avoid those queues and pick up your ticket BEFORE you travel to the arena then having used both I can tell you that if you are staying in central Prague you should use Ticketmaster because the Ticketportal offices are WAAAAY out of town.
-Then when you’ve ordered online you can just go into their little Ticketmaster office in the Lucerna Passage to pay for and pick up your tickets.
+However, if you want to avoid those queues and pick up your ticket BEFORE you travel to the arena then having used both I can tell you that both operate a QR code system and you should only need to print a ticket as a backup.

 What to Expect